devnullsp/ahkWebDrive/readme.md

 wd.element(WDSession.XPath,"//*[@id=""menu-0""]/div/div/div/div[3]/nav/div/ul/li[2]/a").click()
 ```

-This demostrate the use of element object in javascript call
+This, the second code, shows the use of element object as a parameter in a javascript call:
-parameters:

 ```
 ; get Session
 wd := new WDSession("http://localhost:9515")